WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

 During the years more and more information is added to the LogOn response which has made it an expensive service.
 It is more efficient to have smaller web services that can be called after the logon so the end-user does not need to wait before he/she can get started with the client application.
 If your client is using this rigid flow, please consider migrating to the dynamic flow to offload the user settings from the LogOn response.

-Note that in this flow, it is allowed to have duplicate settings.
+Note that in this flow it is allowed to have duplicate settings.
 For example, when SC saves the settings, the 'QueryPanel' setting may occur multiple times.

 ### LogOn
 Client requests for all the user settings stored in the database.